tejus0/WeatherAppFull/README.md

 ## 🛠️ Usage

 1. On loading, the app will request access to your location to fetch current weather.
 Alternatively, you can search for any city.
+2. Suggestions while searching the city are also available for assistance.
-2. View details such as temperature, humidity, wind speed, and current time for your chosen location.
+3. View details such as temperature, humidity, wind speed, and current time for your chosen location.
-3. Toggle between Celsius (°C) and Fahrenheit (°F) for temperature readings.
+4. Toggle between Celsius (°C) and Fahrenheit (°F) for temperature readings.
-4. Access a detailed 5-day forecast by scrolling through the page.
+5. Access a detailed 5-day forecast by scrolling through the page.
+6. At last the data visualization of charts can be seen for quick understanding of future variations throughout the week.

 ---